 In future posts I will add some of these.

 Here’s the thing, this beer cocktail, at first sight or maybe when you hear what the ingredients are, you may do what most everyone does that has never had a Michelada; turn their heads almost in disgust or do the Scooby Doo!
 You know when he is in shock with what Shaggy wants to do! 🙂

 Some of the ingredients involved in making a true Mexican Michelada for those of you that don’t know, can be a little of a shocking factor….but like I always say, everything that looks pleasing and appetizing to the eyes, has to be tried at least once!
 Well trust me, this will NOT be a once in a lifetime taste!

 Some of the ingredients include Maggi Sauce, Tajin, Worcestershire Sauce and lime or lemon.
 You would think these ingredients would truly alter the flavor of the beer!
 Nooooooo!!!!
 It enhances it!!!
 THENNNN you add the lime to this mixture and FINALLY the beer over lots of ice!!!
 AHHHH!!!!
 Truly refreshing!!

 There is one thing that I will say to you.
 Tajin is added to the rim of the glass and if you’re not like me that uses a straw (yes in Mexico they serve this drink with a straw!) you will get a good bit of tajin in your mouth when you drink it!
 Some love it, some hate it.
-It’s like the salt that’s added to the glass rim of a Margarita.
+It’s like the salt that’s added to the glass rim of a margarita.
 So I suggest you try it both ways if you prefer not to use a straw and see what you like the best.
-Another alternative ishot to rim the glass with sea salt or not anything!
+Another alternative is to rim the glass with sea salt or do not add anything.

-- 1-2 Teapoons hot sauce (preferably a Mexican hot sauce, I used Tapatio)
+- 1-2 tsp hot sauce preferably a Mexican hot sauce, I used Tapatio

 - ice cubes